 We have established a materiality threshold for harmful or controversial activities at 5% of revenues - 0% for tobacco production and controversial weapons.
 At Stewart Investors, we explicitly seek to invest in companies that are making a positive contribution to society.
-Click here to read our position statement in full.
+Click here to read our position statement on controversial activities and harmful practices in full.